monpeco/HKUx-HKU_08x/module1-What-is-FinTech/module1.md

 How we interact with these forms of finance provides not only greater opportunities for individuals in terms of convenience and access, but also new business technologies.

+---

+#### Module 1 What is FinTech?  > 1.6 FinTech Typology  > Quick Check 1.6

+Which parts of the financial sector are being impacted by FinTech?
+(A) Payments
+(B) Lending and investing
+(C) Customer interface
+(D) FinTech is impacting all aspects of the financial sector correcto

+---

+#### Module 1 What is FinTech?  > 1.7 Emerging Economics: Opportunities and Challenges  > Video 1.7 Emerging Economics: Opportunities and Challenges